elisabethkoert/FEATHER/docs/User-Guide/IC-Walkthrough.md

 # IC Analysis Walkthrough

 This page walks you through analysing inferior colliculus (IC) multielectrode recordings for one animal experiment, from raw data to spike rates, response thresholds, and standard analysis plots.
-It assumes you have already completed [[Getting Started – Installation & Toolbox Setup|User-Guide-Getting-Started]] and read [[How FEATHER Works (Big Picture)|User-Guide-How-FEATHER-Works]].
+It assumes you have already completed [Getting Started – Installation & Toolbox Setup](./Getting-Started.md) and read [How FEATHER Works (Big Picture)](./How-FEATHER-Works.md).

 A full working example of everything on this page is available in the toolbox at: